Amazon Web Services

 When ElemBio Cloud completes actions on your behalf, AWS generates temporary credentials through the IAM credential to authorize ElemBio Cloud to complete actions.
 The IAM credential enables ElemBio Cloud to operate on your AWS account as limited by the permissions granted in the associated IAM policy.

-Choose one of the following two options to authorize ElemBio Cloud to access your accounts:
+Choose one of the following options to authorize ElemBio Cloud to access your accounts:

-- Option 1: Create an IAM role.
-An IAM role is an identity in your account with specific permissions assigned and is associated to a specific user.
+- Create an IAM role - An IAM role is an identity in your account that has specific permissions assigned and is associated to a specific user.
 Roles do not have long-term credentials.

-- Option 2: Create an IAM user.
-An IAM user is an identity in your account that enables the creation of access key and secret access key credentials with specific permissions assigned.
+- Create an IAM user - An IAM user is an identity in your account that enables the creation of access key and secret access key credentials with specific permissions assigned.
 Access keys are long-term credentials.

-For stronger security, use an IAM role as your AWS credential, as the IAM role does not use long-term credentials.
+For stronger security, use an IAM role as your AWS credential.
+IAM roles do not use long-term credentials.
 If you use an IAM user, regularly rotate the access keys.

 Creating an IAM Role Credential